Hofls/useful-info/tech-books/design-it.md

 * Architect responsibilities:
   * Work with stakeholders (e.g. product managers) to define business goals and requirements for the software
   * Design architecture, select technologies
+* Usually architect is not a separate role, but rather a part of developer responsibilities
 * `Quality attributes` - used to evaluate quality of a system (e.g. accessibility, scalability, simplicity)
 * Every decision is a trade-off (e.g. increase complexity to improve performance)
 * `Design thinking principles`: